 Angelica Root Oil Uses: Dull skin, exhaustion, gout, psoriasis, toxin build-up, water retention.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 57-67.]

 Safety Information: Angelica Root Essential Oil is phototoxic.
 Although the steam distilled essential oil is preferred for holistic aromatherapy and is the basis for this profile, it's prudent to mention that Robert Tisserand and Rodney Young also mention that Angelica Root CO2 and Angelica Root Absolute are also possibly phototoxic.
+Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 87.]

 Avoid Angelica Root Oil during pregnancy and diabetes.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 84.]

 Important Notes: The essential oil information provided within the Essential Oil Properties & Profiles area is intended for educational purposes only.
 This data is not considered complete and is not guaranteed to be accurate.
 The oil photos are intended to represent the typical and approximate color of each essential oil.
 However, oil color can vary based on harvesting, distillation and other factors.
 Profiles for several absolutes are included within the directory, and are denoted as such.